Fathers of Loss Support Series: Craig’s story

 I will never forget the moment I began to dismantle Charlotte’s cot.
 Only weeks ago, I had set it up and imagined putting her to bed and kissing her goodnight.

-An empty cot still has a different meaning for me than it does most people.
+An empty cot still has a different meaning for me than it does for most people.

 But tragically, in December 2009, our family was shattered again – we found Cameron in his cot, unresponsive and not breathing.